Metacor/Minecraft-Speedrun-Guide/readme.md

 * The Portal Room is usually within 5-7 Rooms of the Starter Staircase
 * In the Stronghold, Spiral Staircases always lead up, towards the Starter Staircase
 * Libraries lead nowhere, if you enter a Library from the Starter Staircase, turn around
-	* if you need more Beds, you can Gather string from Library Cobwebs
+	* *if you need more Beds, you can Gather string from Library Cobwebs*
-		* make sure to use either a Sword or Shears, (decreasing the Gather Time from 20s → 0.4s)
+		* *use either a Sword or Shears, (decreasing the Gather Time from 20s → 0.4s)*

 ### The End
 * You always Spawn to the East, facing the Main Island